BreakZero/build-logic/README.md

    ```
    > Note: You also can use plugin id directly without doing this step.
 Plugin id see [building.versions.toml](building.versions.toml)
    >
-   > There are some common libraries provided in [catalogs](catalogs), version maybe older, update by yourself
+   > There are some common libraries provided in [catalogs](catalogs), version maybe older, update if you need

 3. Sync project and using that you need
    - Plugin usage